 Access and Correction to Your Personal Information

-We will provide you with access to the personal information we hold about you.
-You may request access to any of the personal information we hold about you at any time by contacting our Compliance Officer in accordance with the details below.
+You may request access to personal information we hold about you at any time by contacting our Compliance Officer in accordance with the details below.
 We may charge a fee for our costs of retrieving and supplying the information to you, depending on its location and volume.

 Depending on the type of request that you make we will usually respond to you within 14 days of receiving your request.
 We may need to contact other entities to properly investigate your request.
 If your request is urgent, please clearly indicate this in your request.